duckisam/Defined/README.md

 ```bash
 defined polymorphism -s -e #this will cause an error because the flags are separated.
 ```
-# Have Fun
+# Notes
 This is my first cpp program but it does sorta work so use it if you like.

+**Note** could not get to work on linux might try again later.